 (2) In subclause (1) —

-“policies of insurance” means policies of insurance within the meaning of the FB Act.
+policies of insurance means policies of insurance within the meaning of the FB Act.

 15. Report by Minister

 (1) Within 18 months after the commencement day, the Minister is to prepare a report on the arrangements referred to in clause 14 and the information given to the Minister in accordance with those arrangements.